siran/writing/books/A New Arithmetic/A New Arithmetic - 999 Conclusion.md

 ultrareal.
 A lone ultrareal has natural inner state $u$.
 Orientation enters only when the situation calls for oriented presentation or relation between parts.

 There are no negative ultrareals.
-Minus signs can record presentation, direction, bookkeeping, comparison, cancellation, or relation.
-The ultrareal layer itself remains positive, with zero as its boundary:
+The ultrareal layer is the positive real line with zero included:

 $$
 \mathbb U=[0,\infty).
 $$

+Minus signs can record presentation, direction, bookkeeping, comparison, cancellation, or relation.
+The symbol $i$ may be adjoined to the real notation with $i^2=-1$ to notate turn and opposition without adding negative values to
+$\mathbb U$.

 The program is conservative in its algebra and radical in its organization: keep positive value positive, keep relation explicit, and recover standard